Larpoux/tau_doc/pages/fs/fs_guides/guides_live_streams.md

 ---
 title:  "PCM Dart Streams"
-summary: "Recording PCM-16 to a Dart Stream and Playback from Stream are two **VERY**, **VERY** important Flutter Sound features that must not be overlooked."
+summary: "Recording PCM-16 to a Dart Stream and Playback from a Dart Stream are two **VERY**, **VERY** important Flutter Sound features that must not be overlooked."
 permalink: fs-guides_live_streams.html
 ---
 ## Record to Stream

-To record to live PCM data, when calling the verb [startRecorder()](/tau/fs/api/recorder/FlutterSoundRecorder/startRecorder.html), you specify the parameter `toStream:`, `toStreamFloat32:` or `toStreamInt16:` with your Stream sink, instead of the parameter `toFile:`.
+To record to a live PCM data, when calling the verb [startRecorder()](/tau/fs/api/recorder/FlutterSoundRecorder/startRecorder.html), you specify the parameter `toStream:`, `toStreamFloat32:` or `toStreamInt16:` with your Stream sink, instead of the parameter `toFile:`.
 This parameter is a Dart StreamSink that you can listen to, for processing the audio data.

 - The parameter `toStream:` is used when you want to record interleaved data to a `<Uint8List>` Stream Sink
 - The parameter `toStreamFloat32:` is used when you want to record non interleaved data (Planar mode) to a `<List<Float32List>>` Stream Sink